 There is no limit to the languages other than English that can be used in the bilingual storytelling.

-Prizes are awarded to the best story.
+Prizes are awarded to the best story in each age category.
 Some stories will have more than one creator, requiring sharing of the prize money.
-Winning stories of each format (film and eBook) and age category will receive a monetary prize of $100 (1st place), $50 (2nd place) and $30 (3rd place).
+Winning stories of each age category will receive a monetary prize of $50 (1st place), $30 (2nd place) and $20 (3rd place).
 All creators of winning stories will receive a Winner’s Certificate.

-Winners will be invited to attend one event during Languages Week (7-14 August, 2017) to receive their prize and will be notified via email by 31 July, 2017.
+Winners will be invited to attend an event during Term 4 to receive their prize and will be notified via email by 10 October 2019.

 Each story will be judged on: